Skip to content ↓

 Governors’ Statement to Parents 2022-23 Academic Year

-Our Strategic Plan continues to influence the direction of the School and has been recently reviewed and updated to ensure the agreed priorities are firmly embedded in the latest School Development Plan.
+Our Strategic Plan continues to influence the longer term direction of Furze Platt and the agreed priorities and targets are firmly embedded in the latest School Development Plan.

 Resources

-The School’s IT strategy has been an integral part of the work of the Resources Committee, including much monitoring and challenging of the new Laptops for Learning scheme being phased in from September 2022.
+The School’s IT strategy has been an integral part of the work of the Resources Committee, including continuing with the Laptops for Learning initiative which was launched in September 2022.

 The Committee incorporates the School’s Audit Committee that agrees a programme of work annually to deliver internal scrutiny.